Search Free St. Clair County Records: Court, Divorce, Arrests & More

 The results of the search follow the same pattern as the criminal cases search: users first find a list of names or cases that meet the criteria of the search.
 At that point, they can click on whatever name or case they’re interested in to be taken to another page containing all the information about that individual.

-How To Retrieve St. Clair County Vital Records Surrounding Marriage, Divorce, Birth & Death
+Acquiring a St. Clair County Vital Records: Marriage, Divorce, Birth & Death Certificates

 Marriage and divorce records are also vital records, and can be found via the Clerk of Court’s Office.